whatyouhide/dotfiles/README.md

      GitHub takes care of the whole flow for you, by redirecting you to a browser to do the authentication.

+  1. Now that you have 1Password, log in as necessary and *enable the SSH agent*.

+  1. Generate a new SSH key for this computer and add it to your GitHub account.

   1. Set up GPG signing of commits (mostly following [this guide](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key)).